npcode15/RIOT_OS_Experiments/README.md

-# RIOTOS_PingPong_Exp
-This experiment performs ping-pong of messages between 2 nodes.
+#This experiment performs ping-pong of messages between 2 nodes.

 ## Requirement
 2 virtual nodes or 2 hardware device.